CULTURE OF CARING

 The Culture of Caring is based on an ethical standard in medicine that was practiced long ago and we believe should be embraced again.
 We believe that how people are treated during a visit to BVMI’s Healthcare Center is as important as the medical care they receive.

-- The first is the belief that healing begins when a patient is greeted at the door, invited in and accorded the interest, dignity and respect that s/he may not have encountered elsewhere in life.
+1. The belief that healing begins when a patient is greeted at the door, invited in and accorded the interest, dignity and respect that s/he may not have encountered elsewhere in life.

-- The second aspect of the Culture of Caring is the belief that the care and healing provided at the Healthcare Center benefits the volunteers and employees as much as the patients.
+2. The belief that the care and healing provided at the Healthcare Center benefits the volunteers and employees as much as the patients.